tkyen1110/TEDNet/readme/GETTING_STARTED.md

 # Getting Started

-This document provides tutorials to train and evaluate TEDNet.
+This document provides tutorials to train, test, and evaluate TEDNet.
 Before getting started, make sure you have finished [installation](INSTALL.md) and [dataset setup](DATA.md).

 ## Training

 We have packed all the training scripts in the [experiments](../experiments) folder.
-Each model is trained on 2 Nvidia 3090 GPUs with 24GB of memory where the pretrained weight relies on the existing [model](https://tri-ml-public.s3.amazonaws.com/github/permatrack/pd_17fr_21ep_vis.pth) trained on PD dataset and provided by PermaTrack.
+Each model is trained on 2 Nvidia 3090 GPUs with 24GB of memory where the pretrained weight relies on the existing [model](https://tri-ml-public.s3.amazonaws.com/github/permatrack/pd_17fr_21ep_vis.pth) trained on PD dataset from PermaTrack.
 We provide our models in the ablation study [here](https://drive.google.com/drive/folders/11UIkJl7z0MKRFlNyGkS6sMS39aJbFSdc?usp=sharing).

 The following are the scripts to train all of the models in the ablation study.
 | Methods                                      | Scripts                                                    |